Chinese Democracy: Critical reception

 Mixed reviews noted overproduction and inconsistency.
-Greg Kot (Chicago Tribune) said it sounded like "the work of a fading rock star with far too much money and time".
-The Guardian found it incohesive but praised Rose's melodies.
-Pitchfork criticized the "dated" sound, and Q said Rose "did himself a grand disservice" by overloading the mix.
-Kitty Empire (The Observer) accused Rose of imitating Nine Inch Nails.
+Greg Kot (Chicago Tribune) said the songs "sound like lab experiments, fragments of music arranged into elaborate puzzles of sound" and it sounded like "the work of a fading rock star with far too much money and time."
+The Guardian found it incohesive but praised Rose's melodies, calling the production "impossibly over-stuffed."
+Pitchfork criticized the "dated" sound, comparing it Oasis's 1997 album Be Here Now, calling it a "record of relatively simple, similar songs overdubbed into a false sense of complexity in a horrorshow of modern production values."
+Q said Rose "did himself a grand disservice" by overloading the mix "throwing everything at the wall and nailing up the stuff that didn't stick."
+Kitty Empire (The Observer) accused Rose of imitating Nine Inch Nails, calling it "a mish-mash of portentous digitals in search of a purpose."
 Jon Pareles (The New York Times) called it "a transitional album", saying "Sometime during the years of work, theatricality and razzle-dazzle replaced heart."
-Stephen Davis labeled it "the worst album ever", comparing it to a 1995 Rob Zombie record.
+Michael Saba (Paste) called it the "sonic equivalent of an M.C.
+Escher painting" and "a bottomless pit dug by disposable income, a persecution complex and egomania."
+Stephen Davis labeled it "the worst album ever", stating "it's so dense and multilayered...
+It’s as much a GNR album is [sic] there is real democracy in China...
+It sounds like a Rob Zombie album from 1995."